thewca/wca-regulations/wca-guidelines.md

 ## <article-F><clock><clocksolving> Article F: Clock Solving

 - F1+) [REMINDER] In the past, the competitor had to place the puzzle onto the mat in a standing position.
 This is no longer required.
-- F1++) [REMINDER] In the past, the organization team was allowed to enforce unsing a stand for the puzzle.
+- F1++) [REMINDER] In the past, the organization team was allowed to enforce using a stand for the puzzle.
 This is no longer allowed.

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multi-Blind Solving